capocasa/snab/README.md

-Build Android-Nim-GLFM Applications
+SDL2-Nim-Android Build
 ===

-This is a build setup to more or less easily build Nim applications that run on android and use OpenGL for the interface via the GLFM system- also known as the 'gaming stack'.
+This is a build setup to more or less easily build Nim applications that run on android and use the SDL2 framework.

 It uses the normal Android build tools and works from the command line, but you can also use Android Studio if you want to.